kube-logging/logging-operator/docs/configuration/crds/v1beta1/loggingroute_types.md

 ### notices ([]string, optional) {#loggingroutestatus-notices}

-Notices highlights non-blocker issues the user should pay attention to
+Enumerate non-blocker issues the user should pay attention to

 Default: -